 With the average purchase decision process taking just ten seconds, winning over customers in store relies on packaging communicating quickly and effectively.
 So how does the semiotics of brand packaging influence consumer purchase behaviour?

 Effective packaging has inherent attributes which enables ‘instant dialogue’ creation with a potential purchaser.

 If it’s a regular buy, the packaging shape, form and colour act as a visual shorthand, enabling the consumer to quickly identify their favoured product on shelf.

 For a new product the task is more complex.
-Just as we have to work harder when we meet someone for the first time, packaging has to use its own ‘body language’ to communicate key product attributes and to define expectations.
+Just as we have to work harder when communicating with someone we have met for the first time, unfamiliar packaging has to use its own ‘body language’ to communicate key product attributes, define expectations and achieve engagement.

-As only 20% of the purchase decision process takes place consciously and rationally, the brand identity and other components of the packaging design play a crucial role, connecting sub-consciously and on an emotional level with the consumer.
+As only 20% of the purchase decision process takes place consciously and rationally, the brand identity and packaging graphics play a crucial role, connecting sub-consciously and on an emotional level with the consumer.